TrellixVulnTeam/swahilipython_SCMU/Doc/library/multiprocessing.rst

 The :class:`Queue`, :class:`SimpleQueue` and :class:`JoinableQueue` types
-are multi-producer, multi-consumer :abbr:`FIFO (first-in, first-out)` queues modelled on the :class:`queue.Queue` class in the standard library.
+are multi-producer, multi-consumer :abbr:`FIFO (first-in, first-out)` queues modelled on the :class:`queue.Queue` kundi in the standard library.
 They differ in that :class:`Queue` lacks the :meth:`~queue.Queue.task_done` and :meth:`~queue.Queue.join` methods introduced into Python 2.5's :class:`queue.Queue` class.

-If you use :class:`JoinableQueue` then you **must** call :meth:`JoinableQueue.task_done` for each task removed from the queue or else the semaphore used to count the number of unfinished tasks may eventually overflow, raising an exception.
+If you use :class:`JoinableQueue` then you **must** call :meth:`JoinableQueue.task_done` for each task removed kutoka the queue or else the semaphore used to count the number of unfinished tasks may eventually overflow, raising an exception.